-l. ? .
-I I WILL permit my child to be photographed, videotaped proper authorization from Broward County Public Schools.
-I WILL NOT permit my student to be photographed, videotaped. · Section B - Broward l County Public S chools Please Check Cho pice #1 or Choice #2 l.
-I WILL permit my child to be photographed, videotaped, and/or interviewed for school publications, such as school yearbooks, school newspapers, class pictures, school and/or District websites, BECON TV, or for other communication tools by Broward County Public Schools or its approved vendors.
+l.
+I WILL permit my child to be photographed, videotaped, and/or interviewed by the media when the news media has secured proper authorization from Broward County Public Schools. ) .
+WILL NOT permit my student to be photographed, videotaped, and/or interviewed by the media.
+Section B - Broward County Public Schools Please Check Choice #1 or Choice #2 l.
+I WILL permit my child to be photographed, videotaped, and/or interviewed for school publications, such as school yearbooks, school newspapers, class pictures, school and/or District websites, social media, BECONTV, or for other communication tools by Broward County Public Schools or its approved vendors.
 I understand the District may be required to release this information if requested by the media or other members of the public (i.e., public records requests).
-2. I WILL NOT permit my child to be photographed, videotaped, and/or interviewed for school publications, such as school yearbooks, school newspapers, class pictures, school and/or District websites, BECON TV, or for other communication tools by Broward County Public Schools or its approved vendors.
+Note: Your home address, phone number, email address, child's name, teacher's name and room number may be released in order to facilitate school-based publications.
+2. I WILL NOT permit my child to be photographed, videotaped, and/or interviewed for school publications, such as school yearbooks, school newspapers, class pictures, school and/or District websites, social media, BECON TV, or for other communication tools by Broward County Public Schools or its approved vendors.
 Student Name (PRINT) Student Signature Date Parent/Guardian Name (PRINT) Parent/Guardian Signature Date

-FERPA Opt-Out Notification Form 2016/2017 School Year (All Grades)
+FERPA Opt-Out Notification Form 2018/2019 School Year (All Grades)